June 2, 2023

 With its velvety texture and refreshing fruity flavor, this dessert is a perfect way to indulge any time of the year.

-Whether you’re serving it for a fancy dinner party or just enjoying a midweek treat, the lightness of the whipped cream and the sweetness of the berries combine to create a dessert that is truly irresistible.
+Whether for a dinner party or a midweek treat, the lightness of the whipped cream and the sweetness of the berries combine to create a dessert that is truly irresistible.

 You’ll need: